 When using REPLICATE queries, Sync will try as much as possible to retrieve only records that have been recently changed, rather than the entire table.
-For many of our sources, this is preconfigured; you can check this by clicking on your query to check the Table Replication Settings:
+For many of our sources, this is preconfigured; you can check this by clicking on your query to check the Task Settings:

-Sync's incremental behavior relies on the source table having a Date or DateTime column that represents when a row was last updated.
+Sync's incremental behavior relies on the source table having column that represents when a row was last updated, typically a datetime or integer.
 Certain connectors, such as generic database sources, will need to manually specify the column.
-This is configured by setting the ReplicateTimeCheckColumns property in the Other (Optional) input under the advanced connection settings for your source connection.
-There are two ways to set up this property:
+This can be specified at the job or table level using the IncrementalCheckColumns job option:

-A good ReplicateTimeCheckColumn for a Source table satisfies three conditions:
+A good IncrementalCheckColumns for a Source table satisfies three conditions:

 - When a row is added to the Source table, this column's value is set to current datetime.